 We are analyzing the root causes of crime and violence:

-Several research has pointed to common reason(s) such as: shortage and inadequate funded programs, poor employment opportunities, abuse, exposure to violence, lack of proper education, isolation, loss of parent’s capacity to care for their children and the lack of necessary skills to cope with anti-social issues, anger and peer pressure.
+Several researches have pointed to common reason(s) such as: shortage and inadequate funded programs, poor employment opportunities, abuse, exposure to violence, lack of proper education, isolation, loss of parent’s capacity to care for their children and the lack of necessary skills to cope with anti-social issues, anger, and peer pressure.

 The Challenge: All children have enormous potential to reach their personal and educational goals.
 We are reducing barbaric ideologies and creating an environment where they can have a sense of belonging and feel comfortable exploring positive interests and passion.